torrus-dev/cosmical-theme/README.md

 ## 2. Custom Font: "JetBrains Mono"

-I feel like "JetBrains Mono" makes reading code a lot more nicer than the default 'Consolas' font.
+I feel like "JetBrains Mono" makes reading code a lot nicer than the default 'Consolas' font.
 You can install it from [Google fonts](https://fonts.google.com/specimen/JetBrains+Mono#standard-styles)

 ```
 "editor.fontFamily": "'JetBrains Mono', 'Consolas', 'monospace'",
 ```

-It also comes with ligatures that can make you code more aesthetic but can be confusing, they come disabled by default in VSCode
+It also comes with ligatures that can make you code more aesthetic but can be confusing.
+They come disabled by default in VSCode

 ```
 "editor.fontLigatures": true,